larafuqaha/Optimization-Strategies-for-Local-Package-Delivery-Operations/README.md

 A Python implementation of two metaheuristic optimization algorithms — **Simulated Annealing (SA)** and **Genetic Algorithm (GA)** — applied to a constrained vehicle routing and package assignment problem.

 **Course:** Artificial Intelligence — ENCS3340
-**Institution:** Birzeit University, Department of Electrical and Computer Engineering
+Department of Electrical and Computer Engineering

 ---